JoseRoca/AfxNova/docs/Windows GUI /Menu Procedures.md

 #### Menu Bars and Menus

 A menu is arranged in a hierarchy.
 At the top level of the hierarchy is the *menu bar*; which contains a list of *menus*, which in turn can contain submenus.
-A menu bar is sometimes called a *top-level menu*, and the menus and submenus are also known as *pop-up menus*.
+A menu bar is sometimaes called a *top-level menu*, and the menus and submenus are also known as *pop-up menus*.

 A menu item can either carry out a command or open a submenu.
 An item that carries out a command is called a *command item* or a *command*.